 If your business is based outside the European Union and you want to export goods to the EU, you need to know the customs procedures.
-Read this guide and get off to a good start.

 Do you know the customs procedures, taxes, fees, duties and documents that are required when exporting goods to the EU?
 If not, read this guide and learn more.

 The European Union is a market of 500 million consumers based on 28 countries, so it’s an attractive market for many businesses.
 But if you want to export goods to the EU, you need to be aware of the customs regulations.
 While there is free trade between countries in the union, the conditions are different when exporting goods to the EU and this is where you need to pay special attention.
 However, getting acquainted with the various customs procedures and regulations can seem overwhelming, and that’s why we’ve put this guide together.

 When it comes to customs procedures and trade issues, the countries within the EU operate as one single market.
 This means that there are some general procedures and requirements that apply to all the countries within the EU.
 This is what you need to know:

 Before exporting goods into the EU market, you must ensure that your products meet the EU legal requirements, as well as requirements within the respective country.
 There are four types of legal requirements set for products marketed in Europe:

 - Framework legislation